micbay/RaceTimerAndController/README.md

 ![Wiring Diagram](Images/FullSystem.png)
 ![Wiring Diagram](Images/Breadboard_4Racer.png)

-The original application for this controller was slot car racing, as such, the controller was designed expecting a dedicated lane/gate for each racer.
-The down side of this, if attempting to adapt for drone racing, is that each racer needs a dedicated gate, but in turn, this also means that the racing object is irrelevant and does not need to communicate its identity.
+## **Prerequisites**  <a id="prerequisites"></a>
+This project involves a lot of different hardware and software concepts, and implements some more intermediate to advanced code for Arduino.

+However, I have endeavored to explain in enough detail that someone with almost no experience can still follow along, and successfully build a working controller.
+It will even be possible to customize menu text and default game settings, without having to write new code.

+It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
+To get up to speed on those basics, please check out, [Getting Started With Arduino Projects](https://www.arduino.cc/en/Guide), or many other great resources around the web.

 > ***Code Snippets in Readme** - the code snippets shown in this readme file are not meant to be cut and paste working examples.
 They are used only to illustrate the syntax for general setup and usage.
 For working code, reference the releated sections of the actual project code in `RaceTimerAndController.ino`*

 > ***Note on Reference Sources** - All links are for reference only and are not to be taken as an endorsement of any particular component supplier.
 I attempt to reference official Arduino resources whenever possible, but this is also not an endorsement for or against using the Arduino store.*

-### **Prerequisites**  <a id="prerequisites"></a>
-This project involves a lot of different hardware and software concepts, and implements some more intermediate to advanced code for Arduino.

-However, I have endeavored to explain in enough detail that someone with almost no experience can still follow along, and successfully build a working controller.
-It will even be possible to customize menu text and default game settings, without having to write new code.

-It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
-To get up to speed on those basics, please check out, [Getting Started With Arduino Projects](https://www.arduino.cc/en/Guide), or many other great resources around the web.

 <br>